Easy Jet (horse)

-Easy Jet (1967–1992) was an American Quarter Horse foaled, or born, in 1967, and was one of only two horses to have been a member of the American Quarter Horse Association (or AQHA) Hall of Fame as well as being an offspring of members.
+Easy Jet (1967–1992) was a racing champion American Quarter Horse.
+He was one of only two horses to have been a member of the American Quarter Horse Association (AQHA) Hall of Fame as well as being an offspring of members.
 Easy Jet won the 1969 All American Futurity, the highest race for Quarter Horse racehorses, and was named World Champion Quarter Race Horse in the same year.
 He earned the highest speed rating awarded at the time—AAAT.
-After winning 27 of his 38 races in two years of racing, he retired from the race track and became a breeding stallion.
+After winning 27 out of his 38 races in two years of racing, he retired from the race track and became a breeding stallion.

 As a sire, he was the first All American Futurity winner to sire an All American Futurity winner, and went on to sire three winners of that race, and nine Champion Quarter Running Horses.
 Ultimately, his ownership and breeding rights were split into 60 shares worth $500,000 each—a total of $30 million.
 By 1993, the year after his death, his foals had earned more than $25 million on the racetrack.